Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 There are two sections, one on men showing their wives love, and one on women showing their husbands respect.
 He also talks about the "crazy cycle," where the man feels disrespected, and so he does not show love.
 Then, the woman does not feel love, so she does not show respect.
 Each one wants something that they are pushing away with their own reaction to what they are not getting!
 Sound crazy?
 It is, and that's the point!
 And the crazy cycle was exactly what was happening in our marriage.
 When I read this, a light bulb went off in my head, and I knew that someone understood, and someone knew how to stop it!

-CREDENTIALS: This author has over thirty years of counselling experience, and runs a full time ministry called Love and Respect Ministries.
-Book is based on research with over 7000 couples.
-Dr. Eggerich has a PHD in Child and Family Ecology.
+This author has over thirty years of counselling experience, and runs a full-time ministry called Love and Respect Ministries.
+The book is based on research with over 7,000 couples.
+Dr. Eggerich has a PhD in Child and Family Ecology.

 For anyone who has not been introduced to these principles, I would recommend this book.
 Also, it's a good read for a man who might not normally read a marriage book.

-CREDENTIALS: The author, Gary Chapman, is a pastor with over thirty-five years of counselling experience.
+The author, Gary Chapman, is a pastor with over 35 years of counselling experience.
 He is still a pastor of an active church, and does public speaking and seminars all over the world on the subject of marriage and relationships.

 Video of Mark Gungor Speaking